steff393/wbec/README.md

 Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management) and to rebuild a part of the Combox functionality.

 ## Features (as of now)
+- Integration into openWB and EVCC (under test)
 - Communication via Modbus working
 - Registers can be read and are transmitted to serial debug terminal
 - Registers can be read/written via JSON web interface
 - Standby of Wallbox is inhibited by sending every 10s the register 257 with value 4
 - Prepared for supporting up to all 16 connected boxes
 - Simple prototype of a local load management
-- Update via WiFi (OTA)
+- Update via WiFi (OTA), e.g. with PlatformIO
-- Access point mode, to configure your WiFi network/password
+- Access point mode, to configure your WiFi network/password (s.
+Wiki)

 ## Contact
-In case of any questions, feel free to send a mail (wbec393@gmail.com) or open an issue  ;-)
+In case of any questions, feel free to send a mail (wbec393@gmail.com) or open an issue  ;-) When you're interested in a ready-to-use black-box, then please send a mail.

 ## Materials
 - Heidelberg Wallbox Energy Control